 8. Learn a Few Words of Croatian

-Locals appreciate even a simple “hvala” (thank you) or “dobar dan” (good day).
+The locals will appreciate any effort to learn a few words like “hvala” (thank you) or “dobar dan” (good day).
 It shows respect and openness.

-Hum may be small, but the experience it offers is huge.
+Although Hum is a small town, the experiences you can get there are very big.
 With just a little planning, your trip can turn into one of your most memorable adventures.

 Conclusion